utkarsh006/Eazy-Android/Styles_and_Themes_in_Android.md

 Styles and themes on Android allow you to separate the details of your app design from the UI structure and behavior, similar to (css) stylesheets in web design.
 A style is defined in an XML resource that is separate from the XML that specifies the layout.
 The name of the XML file is arbitrary, but it must use the .xml extension.

-  Where as themes is a collection of attributes that's applied to an entire app, activity, or view hierarchy—not just an individual view.
+  Where as themes is a collection of attributes that's applied to an entire app, activity.
 When you apply a theme, every view in the app or activity applies each of the theme's attributes that it supports.
 Themes can also apply styles to non-view elements, such as the status bar and window background.

 ## Create and apply a style